 s is high enough.
 Our results provide a quantitative understanding of the conditions under which stratified colloidal films assemble.
 Our research has relevance for the design of coatings with targeted optical and mechanical properties at their surface.

-Martin-Fabiani I, Fortini A, Lesage de la Haye J, Koh M, Taylor SE, Bourgeat-Lami E, Lansalot M, D?Agosto F, Sear RPL, Keddie JL (2016) pH-Switchable Stratification of Colloidal Coatings: Surfaces ?On Demand?, ACS Applied Materials and Interfaces 8 (50) pp. 34755-34761
+Martin-Fabiani I, Fortini Andrea, Lesage de la Haye J, Koh ML, Taylor Spencer, Bourgeat-Lami E, Lansalot M, D?Agosto F, Sear Richard, Keddie Joseph (2016) pH-Switchable Stratification of Colloidal Coatings: Surfaces ?On Demand?, ACS Applied Materials and Interfaces 8 (50) pp. 34755-34761

 American Chemical Society